xxDarkSoul07xx/UART_Receiver/README.md

 Possible future improvements include using this to make an LED light blink or a simple game.

 MIT License - feel free to use or modify this; just give credit

+July 26 Update:

+I have learned some SystemVerilog, so I decided to turn the code from Verilog to SystemVerilog.
+All functionalities work and are still the same - waveforms are still applicable.